HamBone999/Minecraft-Infinite-Reborn/README.md

 How to install:
 * Download the latest files from [Releases](https://github.com/HamBone999/Minecraft-Infinite-Reborn/releases)
-* For first time install, get the instance zip file (Infdev-1.0.7.zip) and drag-and-drop it (or import from zip) to your MultiMC/Prism launcher.
+* For first time install, go to your default MC launcher, Prism, or MultiMC.
+Create an instance for a1.0.4, run it and make sure you get to title screen.
-* For updating, get the latest version jar file from the archive, right-click your instance, go to the version tab, REMOVE the old jar and click "Add to jar", then select the downloaded jar file.
-* IMPORTANT!
-Make sure you are using Java 8.
-Java version 21 and higher will cause the mod to crash due to some bullshit incompatability issues between newer Java versions and LWJGL 2.9
-* For server instructions refer to the README included with those files.
+* Follow instructions in INSTALL.md